rafaelromao/qmk_firmware/users/rafaelromao/docs/symbols.md

 ### Numpad
 - In the right side of the Lower layer, there is a numpad, replicating the traditional numpad of 100% keyboards, except for the math operators.
-- The Raise layer can be activated on top of the Lower layer, holding the backspace thumb key, which make it easier to access math operators when working with the numpad.
+- The Raise layer can be activated on top of the Lower layer, holding the backspace thumb key, which makes it easier to access math operators when working with the numpad.
 - A tap dance is used to give access to both comma and dot in the pinky key, which makes it easier to use different locales with different decimal separators.
 - Source code: [tapdance.c](../features/tapdance.c)